vardius/go-api-boilerplate/README.md

 ABOUT
 ==================================================
 This repository was created for personal use and needs, may contain bugs.
 If found please report.
+If you think some things could be done better, or if this repository is missing something feel free to contribute and create pull request.

 Contributors: